 MS4 Service Area Delineation Methodology

 Reductions and offsets are calculated based on the extent of the MS4 service area within the 2020 Census Urban Area.
-The Town performed an update of its MS4 service area map as part of the development of this draft Phase III plan.
+The Town performed an update of its MS4 service area map as part of the development of this Phase III plan.

 Storm sewer pipes, outfall locations, and elevation data have been analyzed by qualified engineers in a GIS environment to delineate the watershed boundaries of the Town’s regulated storm sewer system.
 Artificial conveyances and natural drainage features were thoroughly reviewed to accurately account for storm sewer drainage areas and determine break points between the manmade and natural hydrologic systems.
 Sheet flow crossing the Town boundary was also considered and analyzed.
 This approach rendered a delineation of regulated and unregulated areas within the Town.
 With the exception of two natural stream valleys, the vast majority of Vienna’s total land area consists of regulated impervious and pervious cover.
 Note that much of the area comprising Westwood Country Club drains directly to a tributary of Wolftrap Creek without going through the Town’s MS4.